 When determining a budget, you must factor in not only the initial cost of the unit you are preparing to purchase, but also the cost of operation, energy usage, repairs, and so on.
 While rotary vane air pumps tend to land on the pricier side when compared to linear septic air pumps both in initial purchase cost and in the cost of running the unit, rotary vane septic air pumps tend to be much more economical when it comes to longevity, maintenance, repairs, and replacement.
 Linear pumps typically require replacing in as little as 6 years, whereas rotary vane septic air pumps can last as long as 10 to 15 years with minor repairs and routine maintenance.
 In the long run, a rotary vane septic air pump will last you longer and require less maintenance than less expensive linear models.

-At Wholesale Septic Supply, we carry the complete line of Gast rotary vane septic air pumps along with all the parts you may need to repair or rebuild your unit.
+At Wholesale Septic Supply, they carry Gast rotary vane septic air pumps along with all the parts you may need to repair or rebuild your unit.
 If you are in need of a replacement or new rotary vane septic air pump, look no further than the Gast line.
-Our expert team is ready to help you choose the perfect Gast rotary vane septic air pump for your residential or commercial septic system, and to help you know when and how to repair or replace your system.
+Their expert team is ready to help you choose the perfect Gast rotary vane septic air pump for your residential or commercial septic system, and to help you know when and how to repair or replace your system.

 If more than 10 years have passed since the installation of your septic system’s rotary vane septic air pump, it may be time to inspect, repair, or replace.
 Signs of damaged, broken, or malfunctioning rotary vane septic air pumps can be (though are not limited to):

-Any of these symptoms, a combination of, or these symptoms with additional symptoms is likely a sign of malfunctioning parts.
+Any of these symptoms, a combination of, or these symptoms with additional symptoms are likely a sign of malfunctioning parts.
 In this case, contacting a professional to determine whether or not a full replacement is necessary may be required.
-To prevent system malfunctions like the ones mentioned above, proper maintenance and repair of your system throughout its lifecycle is required.
+To prevent system malfunctions like the ones mentioned above, proper maintenance and repair of your system throughout its lifecycle are required.